Frisco CO Short-Term Rental Rules

 On September 13, 2022, the Town Attorney noted at a Town Council meeting that a federal court recently invalidated a New Orleans residency requirement for short-term rental licenses.
 As a result, the Town Attorney recommended removing the local residency benefit from the newly proposed Frisco short-term rental ordinance.
 Due in part to that change, Town Staff recommended an increase the Frisco short-term rental license cap back to 25% of total residential units.
 While the Town Council expressed agreement in that regard, it also asked Town Staff to explore what a 30% Frisco short-term rental license cap might look like.
 To permit the ordinance to be amended, the Town Council voted to table the first reading of the new ordinance until September 27, 2022.

 On September 27, 2022, Town Staff continued to recommend, and Town Council thereby approved a 25% Frisco short-term rental license cap on first reading of the latest Frisco Short-Term Rental Ordinance No. 22-10.
 After adding language to address exceptions to the general non-transferability of a Frisco short-term rental license, the Town Council conducted a second reading and final approval of Ordinance No. 22-10 on October 11, 2022.
-After a 30-day period, Ordinance 22-10 goes into effect on November 10, 2022.
+After a 30-day period, Ordinance 22-10 went into effect on November 10, 2022.
 With the 25% cap in place, the Town will allow for 900 active short-term rental licenses in Frisco.
 The Town Council intends to reassess that Frisco short-term rental license cap on an annual basis.
 As of October 11, 2022, Frisco had issued only 825 short-term rental licenses.
 Accordingly, the Town will continue to issue new Frisco short-term rental licenses, if and until 75 additional license applications are submitted.
 The Town also granted a Frisco short-term rental license exemption for residential properties that were under contract or under construction as of October 11, 2022.
-In sum, as of October 2022, the Town of Frisco continues to receive, evaluate and process new short-term rental applications.
-If and until the caps is met, there will be no moratorium on the issuance of Frisco short-term rental licenses.

 No Caps on Frisco Short-Term Rental Nights